mister2d/CoexistAI/README.md

 ```
 > **Note:** For optimal quality and speed, use Google models with `embedding-001` embeddings and Gemini Flash models.
 They provide free API keys.

+Update the place (default: India) in utils/answer_generation.py for personalized results

 ### 3. Web Search Endpoint

 For local files search or summary